-The thing is, it is more than just standing up straighter and fixing your posture in the moment, this posture is a result results from months to years or repeated motions.
-Over time, a the muscles around your shoulder and hips get all out of balance: the chest muscles and hip flexors tighten while the upper back and core muscles become weak.
+The thing is, it is more than just standing up straighter and fixing your posture in the moment, this posture results from months to years or repeated motions.
+Over time, the muscles around your shoulder and hips get all out of balance: the chest muscles and hip flexors tighten while the upper back and core muscles become weak.

 The good news is targeted stretching and strengthening routines can have you looking better and feeling better in no time.
-Improved posture goes a long way, you can see results relatively quickly and can give you the confidence you need to push forward with a more intense fitness plan.
+Improved posture goes a long way; you can see results relatively quickly and it can give you the confidence you need to push forward with a more intense fitness plan.

 Getting your posture on track NOW is a great way to start a new fitness plan!